Skip to Main Content

 After searching and discovering resources, it is important to evaluate any information gathered.
 The resources listed in the APSU subject guides, as well as many other university websites, have been vetted to ensure they are academic and provide access to the best information.
 However, if you are finding resources using other methods such as Google, it is important to evaluate the information you find much more rigorously.
 For information on how to evaluate any information you find, please review the library’s “How to Guide" on evaluating websites.

-Step six: Re-evaluating Your Research Question
+Step #6: Re-evaluating Your Research Question

 For this step in the research process, it is important to review all the discovered information.
 It might be necessary to revise the research question.
 When there is too little information to support the answer to a research question, the student needs to either look for other variations of the terms used in the search process, or if the topic is too obscure, the student may need to try a broader question.
 Conversely, if there is too much information available, the student may want to examine the results and determine if there is a need to refine the question.

-Step seven: Collect More Research
+Step #7: Collecting More Research

 This step is important if the same question is being used, but not enough information has been discovered to support an answer.
 It is also important to collect more information if a new question has been proposed.
 In this phase of the research process, it is also useful to explore any opposing research that may be found.
 Looking for contradictory information can ensure a stronger paper or presentation by preparing the student for difficult questions that may be asked by the audience.
 These potential questions may also be incorporated into the work being presented, along with explanations.

-Step eight: Synthesizing the Research
+Step #8: Synthesizing the Research

 In this step, the student begins to put all the research together.
 Reading over the results from the background research and the sources discussing the research question requires time.
 It is good practice to spend time processing this information before attempting to express the information.
 In this step, it also may be useful to create an outline organizing the information that will be covered in the final product.
 The outline may be tweaked a few times to make sure it follows the logical sequence that will be used in the final product.

-Step nine: Expressing the Findings
+Step #9: Expressing the Findings

 Every step in the research process has led to this point: expressing the findings.
 Whether it is a paper or a presentation, it is time to write an opinion, backed up with the evidence that has been found.
 This is a point where starting with an outline becomes more essential.
 In writing for a presentation, the outline can be fleshed out to include the points that will be discussed.
 For a paper, the outline can be used to create headers for paragraphs that cover the points listed in the paper.
 The guidelines for how to write papers and presentations will be directed by the professor in each class.